MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.4.1 =
+07.11.2021: sorting of images back to the main php file.
+Did not work if added to the class.

 = 0.4.0 =
 26.10.2021: Start of Code Refactoring and Performance Optimization.
 Introduced a Class for the read-out out the gallery-folder.
 Time reduced by 20% from the request time.
 Update of Readme after Performance Optimization.